telerik/xamarin-forms-docs/controls/listview/features/listview-features-layouts.md

 # Layouts

 The **RadListView** component allows users to set either linear or grid layout definition.
 This can be done by changing the default setting of the **RadListView.LayoutDefinition**.
-It is of type ListViewLayoutBase and gets or sets the layout of the control.
+This property is of type ListViewLayoutBase and gets or sets the layout of the control.

+## Common properties

+Both layouts share common functionality in addition to the arrangement of the items.
+They allow users to control the size of the items and the spacing in between.
+Both layouts expose the following properties:

+1. **VerticalItemSpacing** - a property of type double which gets or sets the vertical space between two items.
+2. **HorizontalItemSpacing** - a property of type double which gets or sets the horizontal space between two items.
+3. **ItemLength** - a property of type double which gets or sets the width or height (depending on the layout orientation) of the items.
+Its default value is -1 which means that the items will be sized according to the targeted platform.
+4.

 ## Linear Layout